EvanLavender13/genetic-algorithm-stuff/README.md

 # genetic-algorithm-stuff
 Playing around with genetic algorithms.
-Partly inspired by the mrjob library.
-Also trying to play around with functional concepts, I think.
-Mainly for me to have fun trying to write as many "pythonic" one-liners as possible!

 ## A Simple One Max Example
 ```python